griffy/griffy.github.com/_posts/2012-1-26-how-is-project-formed-how-ruby-get-wretten.markdown

 title: how is project formed? how ruby get wretten?
 ---

+*Note*: If you don't understand the point of this post, you're not its intendended audience. ;)

 ### Part 1

 Write a program, without creating any functions to break up the work for you, that presents the following Knock-Knock exchange: